Social impact of the COVID-19 pandemic in the United States: Health insurance

-Millions of Americans lost their health insurance after losing their jobs.
-The Independent reported that Families USA "found that the spike in uninsured Americans – adding to an estimated 84 million people who are already uninsured or underinsured – is 39 per cent higher than any previous annual increase, including the most recent surge at the height of the recession between 2008 and 2009 when nearly 4 million non-elderly Americans lost insurance."
+Millions of Americans lost their health insurance when they lost their jobs.
+The Independent reported that Families USA "found that the spike in uninsured Americans – adding to an estimated 84 million people who are already uninsured or underinsured – is 39 percent higher than any previous annual increase, including the most recent surge at the height of the recession between 2008 and 2009 when nearly 4 million non-elderly Americans lost insurance."

+The Biden administration passed The No Surprises Act, which took effect on January 1, 2022.
+This act "protects insured patients from receiving unexpected bills for healthcare they've received from out-of-network hospitals, doctors or providers they did not select."

 Religious services

-Amidst the COVID-19 pandemic, many churches, mosques, synagogues and temples have suspended religious services to avoid spreading the disease.
-Some religious organizations offered radio, television and online services, while others have offered drive-in services.
+Amidst the COVID-19 pandemic, many churches, mosques, synagogues and temples suspended religious services to avoid spreading the disease.
+Some religious organizations offered radio, television and online services, while others offered drive-in services.

 Despite the pandemic, many American religious organizations continue to operate their food pantries.
 Churches offered bags filled with food and toilet paper rolls for families in need.
-Many mosques have closed for prayers but continue to run their food banks.
+Many mosques closed for prayers but continued to run their food banks.

 The National Cathedral of the United States, which belongs to the Episcopal Church, donated more than 5,000 N95 surgical masks to hospitals of Washington D.C., which were in shortage during the COVID-19 pandemic.
-Other churches, such as the Church of the Highlands, an evangelical Christian megachurch, have offered free COVID-19 tests in their parking lots.
+Other churches, such as the Church of the Highlands, an evangelical Christian megachurch, offered free COVID-19 tests in their parking lots.

-Some state orders against large gatherings, such as in Ohio and New York, specifically exempt religious organizations.
-Colorado Springs Fellowship Church insists it has a constitutional right to defy a state closure order.
+Some state orders against large gatherings, such as in Ohio and New York, specifically exempted religious organizations.
+Colorado Springs Fellowship Church insisted it had a constitutional right to defy a state closure order.
 Evangelical college Liberty University of Lynchburg, Virginia, moved its classes online but called its 5,000 back to campus despite Governor Ralph Northam's order to close all non-essential businesses.
 On March 13, 2020, Bishop Elaine JW Stanovsky of the Pacific Northwest Annual Conference of the United Methodist Church issued a statement that would be updated no later than the start of Holy Week, which directed "the local churches of any size and other ministries in the states of Alaska, Idaho, Oregon and Washington to suspend in-person worship and other gatherings of more than 10 people for the next two weeks."

 In the state of Kansas, the Democratic governor, Laura Kelly responded to a prime source of spread of the disease by banning religious services attended by more than 10 people.
 In April, Texas churches were meeting while following social distancing guidelines after Texas Governor Greg Abbott joined more than 30 governors who had already deemed religious services "essential".
 A federal appeals court ruled that Kentucky churches must be permitted to hold drive-in church services.